eegli/tinyparse/docs/reference/subcommands.md

 }).toThrow("Invalid usage of command 'status'.
 Too many arguments");
 ```

-Tinyparse is not opinionated about errors, it throws an ugly error by default.
-However, you can easily catch it, extract the message and show it to the user.
-See the [advanced example](/examples.md).

 **Type-safety**: Notice the `as const` in the above code?
 It is only relevant for TypeScript users.
 It is used to make sure that the `commands` object is not widened.
 It allows us to correctly infer the number of arguments for each subcommand.
 You could use it in a switch statement and get complete type-safety 🥰.
 See the [advanced example](/examples.md).
+Since

 ```ts
 const subcommand = createParser(